Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: A New Evaluation Framework for Webpage

 We have evaluated the trained models using various data configurations and backbones on our WUB and WCGB benchmarks.
 The performance of the models on the code generation benchmark is presented in Table \ref{tab:code_generation_results}, while the results for webpage understanding are shown in Table \ref{tab:webpage_understanding_results}.

-To be specific, our dataset components have an orthogonal contribution to the overall improvements on both the WUB and the WCGB benchmarks.
-Table~\ref{tab:code_generation_results} demonstrates improvements in webpage code generation quality when adding DWU, DWCG + DWU, and DWCG$_\texttt{R}$ + DWU$_\texttt{R}$.
-For example, the results based on instruction-tuned CrystalChat show step-wise improvements on the WCGB benchmark when adding DWCG + DWU, and DWCG$_\texttt{R}$ + DWU$_\texttt{R}$ (4.825$\rightarrow$8.080$\rightarrow$8.530 on the overall metric).
-Interestingly, the instruction-tuned CrystalChat-7B with the general domain data only shows poor WCGB performances while it shows on par WUB performance compared to the use of further webpage datasets.
-Similar trends are also found in the Vicuna1.5-7B backbone, while adding the proposed dataset shows significant improvements, achieving an overall score of 7.598.

-Similarly, Table~\ref{tab:webpage_understanding_results} further demonstrates the effectiveness of the proposed dataset on the webpage comprehension capabilities.
-For example, the four rows of the instruction-tuned CrystalCoder-7B show that not only using DWCG with DWU can prevent degradation in language understanding, but also the full components even enhance the webpage comprehension capabilities.
-Overall, we found the proposed dataset can enhance both webpage understanding capability and webpage code generation abilities under various LLM backbones, and LLaMA3-8B archives the best performance among all on both webpage code generation and webpage understanding.
+To be specific, our dataset components have an orthogonal contribution to the overall improvements on both the WUB and the WCGB benchmarks. { Table~\ref{tab:code_generation_results} demonstrates improvements in webpage code generation quality when incrementally adding \texttt{Web2Code} sub-datasets; + DWCG, + DWU, + DWCG$_\texttt{R}$, and + DWU$_\texttt{R}$.
+For example, the results based on instruction-tuned LLaMA-3 (in the first five rows) show step-wise improvements on the WCGB benchmark from the general domain data only (1.79$\rightarrow$6.402$\rightarrow$6.716$\rightarrow$7.806$\rightarrow$8.530 on the overall metric).
+Interestingly, the instruction-tuned LLaMA-3 model trained solely on general domain data shows poor performance on WCGB, while achieves comparable performance on WUB when compared to models trained with additional webpage datasets. (see Table~\ref{tab:webpage_understanding_results}).
+Similar trends are also found in other LLM backbones while adding the proposed dataset shows significant improvements.} {Table~\ref{tab:webpage_understanding_results} further demonstrates the effectiveness of the proposed dataset on the webpage comprehension capabilities.
+For example, the DWCG dataset improves code generation capabilities, though it requires more webpage understanding.
+However, the DWU dataset not only recovers but also enhances both WUB and WCGB performances.
+Moreover, the refined dataset DWCG$_\texttt{R}$ primarily boosts WCGB, while DWU$_\texttt{R}$ shows improvements across all metrics.} Overall, we found the proposed dataset can enhance both webpage understanding capability and webpage code generation abilities under various LLM backbones, and LLaMA3-8B archives the best performance among all on both webpage code generation and webpage understanding.